Vivek Tiwary: The Fifth Beatle

 Tiwary's graphic novel The Fifth Beatle was released in November 2013 and spent several weeks on The New York Times best-seller list, reaching #1 in its third week of release.
-In June 2014, The Fifth Beatle was nominated for a True Believers Comics Award for "Favourite 2013 Original Graphic Novel".
+In June 2014, The Fifth Beatle was nominated for a True Believers Comics Award for "Favorite 2013 Original Graphic Novel".
 The Fifth Beatle was announced as an INDIEFAB 2013 GOLD Winner for Graphic Novels & Comics.
-On July 25, 2014, The Fifth Beatle received the Eisner Award for Best Reality-Based work.
+On July 25, 2014, The Fifth Beatle received the Eisner Award for Best Reality-Based Work.
 On September 6, 2014, at Baltimore Comic-Con, The Fifth Beatle won two Harvey Awards for "Best Graphic Album - Original" and "Best Biographical, Historical, or Journalistic Presentation".
 A paperback edition was released in October 2016.

-Tiwary is attached to write and produce a television mini-series based on The Fifth Beatle.
+Tiwary is attached to write and produce a television miniseries based on The Fifth Beatle.
 Sonar Entertainment has optioned the rights to The Fifth Beatle for development as a multi-part television event series.
 Tiwary will pen the series adaptation and serve as executive producer.
 The project has also acquired rights to Beatles songs from Sony.